rekola/nanoclj/README.md

 - `rationalize` returns exact result for doubles: `(rationalize 0.1) ;=> 3602879701896397/36028797018963968`
 - No chunked or buffered lazy sequences
 - No homogenous vectors (They are not necessary since most data types are unboxed by default)
+- No persistent data structures: Vectors are flat, and they are optimized for reading

 ## Dependencies